 - Congressional Intern, Office of the Majority Leader of the U.S. House of Representatives, Capitol Building, Washington, D.C.

-- Creating computational models of decision-making under social and environmental uncertainty.
+- Creating agent-based computational models of decision-making under social and environmental uncertainty.

 - Creating predictive behavioral game-theoretic models with data from economic decision experiments.

-- Applying econometrics to investigate the effects of weather on economic outcomes.
+- Applying econometrics and statistical learning techniques to investigate effects of weather on economic and agricultural outcomes.

-- Developing decision-support models for policy and management application in complex systems.
+- Developing decision-support simulations for policy and management application in complex systems with "deep uncertainties."